radicle-dev/radicle-upstream/upstream-seed/README.md

 * Asks for updates to tracked projects and replicates updates if they are available.
 * Replicates person identities associated with owners of the tracked projects.
+* Announces all projects it tracks and all peers that it tracks for these projects whenever a new peer connects.

 [librad]: https://github.com/radicle-dev/radicle-link/tree/master/librad